Budget Season

 Our team practices with the Lucas mechanical CPR device while not on calls.

-Our two primary ambulances are aging and will need to be replaced in the next 18-24 months.
+Our two primary ambulances are aging and will need replacement in the next 18–24 months.
 New Braun Type 1 4x4 ambulances run approximately $490,000 each.
 We have launched a capital campaign with a goal of $1.1 million to fund two new units.
+Donate to the ambulance fund →

 Senator Paul Mark Visits SBAS